Kilimanjaro Faq: When should I go?

 The in our Kilimanjaro Faq minimum age set by the National park Authorities for summiting Mt.
 Kilimanjaro is 12 years old.
 However, younger children can attempt the summit with special permission.
 Younger children can also trek on the mountain without reaching the summit.

 How many guides and porters and cooks do we get?

-The number of staff that you will have depends on how much gear and weight is brought up the mountain, the route chosen and number of days on the mountain; however a typical trek will have (per 4 persons); 1 guide, 1 assistant guide, 1 cook, 1 waiter and 9 porters.
+The number of staff that you will have depends on how much gear and weight is brought up the mountain, the route chosen and a number of days on the mountain; however a typical trek will have (per 4 persons); 1 guide, 1 assistant guide, 1 cook, 1 waiter, and 9 porters.

 Are the guides trained in first aid and altitude sickness?

 Kilimanjaro guides are trained in acute mountain sickness (AMS) and basic mountain first aid.
 However, they are not doctors or paramedics.
 Climbers are responsible for bringing their own first aid kit and medical supplies.

 Are the guides licensed/ certified?